-- (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with Section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standard.
-Further, according to the information and explanation given to us and based on our examination of the records of the Company, provisions of Section 177 of the Act are not applicable to the Company. - (xiv) According to the information and explanation given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, the provisions of paragraph 3(xiv) of the Order is not applicable to the Company. - (xv) According to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or person connected with him as referred to in Section 192 of the Companies Act, 2013.
-Accordingly, paragraph 3 (xv) of the Order is not applicable to the Company. - (xvi) According to the information and explanations given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
-Accordingly, the provisions of paragraph 3 (xvi) of the Order is not applicable to the Company.
+- (xii) According to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, clause 3(xii) of the Order is not applicable. - (xiii) The requirements as stipulated by the provisions of Section 177 of the Act are not applicable to the Company.
+In our opinion and according to the information and explanations given to us and on the basis of our examination of records of the Company, transactions with the related parties are in compliance with Section 188 of the Act, where applicable, and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) (a) & (b) In our opinion and based on the information and explanations provided to us, the Company does not have an Internal Audit system and is not required to have an internal audit system as per Section 138 of the Act.
+Accordingly, clause 3(xiv)(b) of the Order is not applicable. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected to its directors and hence, provisions of Section 192 of the Act are not applicable to the Company. - (xvi) (a) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi)(a) of the Order is not applicable. - (b) The Company is not required to be registered under Section 45-1A of the Reserve Bank of India Act, 1934.
+Accordingly, clause 3(xvi)(b) of the Order is not applicable. - (c) The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.
+Accordingly, clause 3(xvi)(c) of the Order is not applicable.